Blog

 yum install mysql-utilities-1.6.5-1.el7.noarch.rpm mysql-connector-python-2.1.7-1.el7.x86_64.rp

-2) Copy the entire mysql directory, make sure that you have enough free disk space
+2) Copy the entire MySQL directory, make sure you have enough free disk space

 mkdir /root/corrupt_mysql